dubo-dubon-duponey/docker-airplay/README.md

 shairport-sync does not support it right now, and it appears unlikely to be implemented for the time being.
 See https://github.com/mikebrady/shairport-sync/issues/535 for details.

-If you set AIRPLAY_VERSION=2, goplay2 is used instead of shairport-sync.
+If you set _EXPERIMENTAL_AIRPLAY_VERSION=2, goplay2 is used instead of shairport-sync.

 Caveats:
 * this is largely experimental at this point, and probably buggy
 * goplay2 ignores the following: OUTPUT and PORT
-* goplay2 does require NET_BIND_SERVICE to work properly
+* goplay2 does require capability NET_BIND_SERVICE to work properly
 * goplay2 requires pulseaudio to be installed in the runtime image
 * goplay2 is not compiled the way it should, and has a number of issues:
   * it will create its configuration and write data under the current working directory